bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image033.jpg){width="15.430272309711286in" height="1.43788823272091in"}  -->

-#### 2.4.3 Comparison Operators and Evaluating Conditions
+<h3 id="ch2-4-3">2.4.3 Comparison Operators and Evaluating Conditions</h3>

-Comparison operators are used to compare two values and return a Boolean value, either true or false .
-These include:
+<p>Comparison operators are used to compare two values and return a Boolean
+value, either true or false .
+These include:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 34.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">